nmichlo/disent/README.md

   + [SAP](https://arxiv.org/abs/1711.00848)
   + [Unsupervised Scores](https://github.com/google-research/disentanglement_lib)
   + 🧵 Flatness Score
-    - Measures max width over path length of factor traversal embeddings, a combined measure of linearity and ordering.
+    - Measures max width (furthest two points) over path length (sum of distances between consecutive points) of factor traversal embeddings.
+A combined measure of linearity, monotonicity and ordering.
-  + 🧵 Dual Flatness - Linearity & Ordering
+  + 🧵 Flatness Components - Linearity, Monotonicity & Ordering
     - Measure **linearity** of factor traversal embeddings using average Pearson's correlation matrices
-    - Measure **ordering** of factor traversal embedding using average Spearman's rank correlation matrices
+    - Measure **monotonicity** of factor traversal embedding using average Spearman's rank correlation matrices
     - Measure **ordering** of embeddings by checking anchor-positive and anchor-negative distances correspond to ground-truth factors

 Some popular metrics still need to be added, please submit an issue if you wish to